 Stroke Paralysis Recovery Is All About Healing the Brain

-So if you want to regain movement in your paralyzed muscles after stroke, you need to practice moving those muscles repetitively.
+To regain movement in paralyzed muscles after stroke, you need to practice moving those muscles repetitively.

 This brings up a lot of questions, like how can you move muscles that are paralyzed?
 And how much repetition is enough?